quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet per 25ms is delievered, acking every packet is beneficial to congestion control and loss recovery.

-The default initial RTT of 100ms was chosen because it's slightl higher than both the median and mean min_rtt typically observed on the public internet.
+The default initial RTT of 100ms was chosen because it is slightly higher than both the median and mean min_rtt typically observed on the public internet.